European Market Infrastructure Regulation (EMIR)

 |All financial instruments||>||CCP requirements|

-The adopted technical standards were published in the Official Journal on 23 February 2013 and will enter into force on 15 March 2013.
+The adopted technical standards were published in the Official Journal on 23 February 2013 and entered into force on 15 March 2013.

-• the national competent authorities (NCAs) will have 1 month to notify ESMA of the classes of OTC derivatives already cleared by CCPs in their jurisdiction;
+• the national competent authorities (NCAs) notified ESMA of the classes of OTC derivatives already cleared by CCPs in their jurisdiction under article 89(5);

-• third country CCPs will have 6 months to submit their application for recognition under EMIR.
-ESMA will then have 6 months to determine whether or not to recognise the CCP following a complete application;
+• third country CCPs have 6 months to submit their application for recognition under EMIR.
+ESMA will then have 9 months to determine whether or not to recognise the CCP following a complete application;

 • TRs can start applying for registration to ESMA;